near/docs/docs/2.develop/contracts/quickstart.md

 Log: Saving greeting "Hola" # Response
 ```

-In this case we are asking the account that stores the contract to call its own contract's method (`sign-as <created-account>`).
+In this case, we are asking the account that stores the contract to call its own contract's method (`sign-as <created-account>`).

 </TabItem>